ajinderbains/US_Accident/README.md

 # Group_Project

 Segement 2:
-my responsibilities fro this segment included:
+My responsibilities for this segment included:
 -Updating the main README file.
 -I created the outline for the google slide presentation and started adding the information to it.
 -I started the visualization portion in Tableau.
 I imported the csv files that had been cleaned, into Tableau and started building the dashboard.